CMSgov/beneficiary-fhir-data/CONTRIBUTING.md

 ```
 To undo the changes run `make unservable`.

-Since this changes the code in the repository please keep in mind not to commit these changes and to be aware of them while making your own changes.
+Caution: Since this changes the code in the repository (server-start.sh) please keep in mind not to commit these changes and to be aware of them while making your own changes.

 Once the changes are applied the server needs to be started in order for them to take effect.
 Run `make up` if no docker containers are running or